 Take a drive to the magnificent summit of Mt Wellington to get your bearings.
 Located at 40 degrees south, Hobart is susceptible to some wild weather.
 Some days you can see far and wide, from the Organ Pipes, Derwent River and Hobart below, across the Tasman Sea and to the wild Southwest National Park.
 On other days you cannot see your shoes!
 Make sure to pack warm clothes as it’s substantially cooler on the mountain than it is in Hobart.

 Check into Salamanca Wharf Hotel in the heart of the historic Salamanca Wharf district.
 A boutique apartment-style hotel that blends seamlessly with heritage architecture that Salamanca Place is famous for, custom made furnishings and floor coverings are crafted from Sassafras and Tasmanian Oak.
 Spoil yourself and book into a rooftop Loft Penthouse which is graced with cathedral ceilings and 5m tall windows that bathe the apartment in natural light.
 All rooms are well-equipped, spacious and modern with the hotel making quirky use of limited spaces with Tasmania’s only car-stacker garage.
+An alternative Hobart hotel is Salamanca Inn for its terrific location with large rooms equipped with convenient kitchenettes.

 Day one in Hobart – Afternoon